OpenSAGE/opensage.github.io/README.md

 1. Run `yarn` to install required packages.
 3. Run `yarn develop` to start the site in development mode.
 The server should start in http://localhost:8000, with automatic hot reload enabled.
 4. Run `yarn build` to generate a static site, which will be placed in `/public`.
 You can preview the generated site with `yarn serve` after building - the server should start in http://localhost:9000.
-5. The master branch is automatically deployed by Travis-CI.
+5. The `gh-pages` branch is automatically deployed by GitHub Actions.

 The project uses Prettier for automatic source code formatting.
 You can install it with `yarn global add prettier` and then run it using `yarn prettier`, or easily from VS Code with the [Prettier extension](https://marketplace.visualstudio.com/items?itemName=esbenp.prettier-vscode).